On the Carlitz-Mehler formula for Hermite polynomials: Abstract

 \section{Abstract}

 Carlitz proved a few generalizations of Mehler's formula.
-Later, Srivastava et al. gave a new proof for some extensions of Carlitz's formula.
-Here, a direct proof of the further generalization is given.
+Later, Srivastava et al. gave a new proof to some extensions of Carlitz's formula.
+Here, a direct proof to the further generalization is given.